-It’s often a challenge for Augusta emergency vehicle accident attorneys to calculate an appropriate monetary value of a client’s case.
+It’s often a challenge for emergency vehicle accident attorneys to calculate the appropriate monetary value of a client’s case.
 Intangible losses, such as pain and suffering, don’t come with an invoice or receipt.
 Determining a number that could compensate for something like that isn’t easy.

-While Chris Hudson Law Group calculates your losses for the full and fair compensation you deserve, we might consider some of these contributing factors:
+While Chris Hudson Law Group is calculating the full and fair compensation you deserve, we might consider some of these contributing factors:

 - Duration of medically necessary treatment